Internet Use Guidelines

 Special Rules for Children’s Department Computers

-Special Rules for Reference Services Computers
+Special Rules for Patron Services Computers

 The Marion Public Library develops collections, resources, and services to meet the information needs of the diverse population of the Marion area.
 The Marion Public Library offers access to the Internet via the Ohio Public Library Information Network (OPLIN) as another means of meeting those needs.